anxious-engineer/Rutgers-Course-API/Report.md

 *Step 7* - Deploy PoC to production.

-As of writing this, the endpoint for this PoC API that pushes the same functionality as the current SOC API, exists at the following url:
+As of writing this, the endpoint for this PoC API that pushes the same functionality as the current SOC API, exists at the following URL:

 https://7cpgmnapaf.execute-api.us-east-1.amazonaws.com/PoC?subject=198&semester=12018&campus=NB&level=UG